malach-it/boruta-server/README.md

 - http://localhost:8081 for the admin interface
 - http://localhost:8082 for the gateway
 - http://localhost:8083 for the microgateway

+Admin credentials are the one seeded and available in environment file.

 ### Run a development server